-As of March 31, 2021, First Republic had capital levels in excess of the minimum regulatory capital requirements and met all capital ratio requirements to be "well-capitalized" under the prompt corrective action requirements currently in effect.
-For further detail on capital ratios, see "Capital Resources" in "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Q1 2021 Form 10-Q.
+As of March 31, 2022, First Republic had capital levels in excess of the minimum regulatory capital requirements and met all capital ratio requirements to be "well-capitalized" under the prompt corrective action requirements currently in effect.
+For further detail on capital ratios, see "Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Regulatory Capital Components and Ratios" in the Q1 2022 Form 10-Q.